CelesteRCodes/CelesteRCodes/README.md

 Quick Facts About Me:
 * 💊 ICU RN of 5 years that finally decided it was time for a career change in the middle of this pandemic #CodingNewbie
 * almost a graduate of the Hackbright company sponsored bootcamp 🎓 #BlessedAndHighlyFavored
-* recently found out that I'm in love with computer programming and am leaning towards front-end dev
+* recently found out that I'm in love with computer programming and am leaning towards front-end dev (HTML, CSS and JavaScript caught my eye)
 * aim to say on the daily, "Learn something new everyday"
 * "rubber ducking" is an innate talent of mine (so yes, my pseudo-coding is on point!) 😉
-* currently loving HTML, CSS and JavaScript... and I'm trying to like Python a bit more by practicing often.

 Interests:
 * reading, puzzles and learning new skills (nerd at ❤)